PowerLoom/py-skydb/README.md

 """ Batch adding and fetching of rows """
 # Add 20 rows to the table
+from random import choice
-rows = []
+from string import ascii_letters rows = []
 for i in range(20):
 	row = {}